Tranzystorek/roulette/README.md

 ### Execution

-Source the script in your victim's shell, then run the 'roulette' function.
+Source the script in your victim's shell, then run the `roulette` function.
 It will ask for root permissions via the `sudo` command.

 ### How it works